architect/arc.codes/public/guides/upgrade.md

 ## 6.x

 New:
 - This version of Architect is CloudFormation based!
+This allows Architect apps to use anything in the AWS ecosystem and allows users to extend the `.arc` format.
 - Global `arc` CLI tool (or just use `npx` per previous releases)
 - Ruby and Python fully supported (including local `sandbox`)
 - Workflows start local (`arc init && arc sandbox`) and `arc deploy` is opt in